michalfratczak/habdec/README.md

 Fatty laptop with dl-fldigi, full-fledged SDR app and required internet connection is not too comfortable.

-Ultimatelly habdec is intended for integration into bigger app, probably based on OpenStreetmap and running on portable RaspberryPI or OdroidXU4.
+Ultimatelly habdec is intended for integration into bigger app, probably based on OpenStreetmap and running on portable RaspberryPI or OdroidXU4 [see prototype](https://www.youtube.com/watch?v=ZuoNf171e_A).
 Right now you can run it on headless board and control from your mobile.

 ## Getting habdec